 Note: If an individual's tuition and fees exceed the highest public in-state undergraduate tuition or fees, additional funding may be available for eligible students through a provision of the Post-9/11 GI Bill® called the Yellow Ribbon Program.

-ASU has announced that it will once again participate in this program for the 2014 –15 academic year with up to 150 slots for undergraduates (up to $7,173 per year) and 3 slots for graduate students (up to $7,717 per year).
-Per VA requirements, individuals must be 100 percent eligible for the Post-9/11 GI® Bill to apply for this funding.
+ASU has announced that it will once again participate in this program for the 2015 –16 academic year with up to 150 slots for undergraduates and 3 slots for graduate students.
+Per VA requirements, individuals must be 100 percent eligible for the Post-9/11 GI Bill® to apply for this funding.
 Under rules that became effective August 1, 2011, the VA pays in-state undergraduate and graduate tuition and fees for eligible students, whether resident or nonresident.
 The Yellow Ribbon program is designed help cover differences between resident and nonresident tuition.
 Under this voluntary program, institutions can enter into an agreement with the VA to help fund the additional expenses for eligible students.
 The VA will match each additional dollar funded by the institution, and the combined amounts may not exceed the full cost of the institution's charged tuition for the VA-approved programs.

 ASU’s Yellow Ribbon contributions act like scholarships and compete with other ASU-sponsored scholarships for funding.
 Therefore, one stipulation is that new Yellow Ribbon applicants need to be accepted into a definitive program of study — students in exploratory tracks of study will not be eligible for Yellow Ribbon.

 In April of 2011, Arizona's legislature enacted House Bill 2410.
 This bill allows for in-state tuition rates for veterans with an honorable discharge who show intent to become Arizona residents.
 This should eliminate a veteran’s need for Yellow Ribbon, as long as he or she successfully applies for residency.
-Nonresident spouses and dependents of veterans are not covered under HB 2410, but they may be eligible under other residency programs.
-Nonresident students attending ASU Online are not charged higher tuition rates than resident students and therefore do not need Yellow Ribbon funding.
+Nonresident spouses and dependents of veterans are not covered under HB 2410, but they may be eligible for resident status under Section 702 of the Veterans Access to Care, Choice and Accountability Act of 2014.
+Students that are attending ASU Online are not charged different rates based upon residency and therefore do not need Yellow Ribbon funding.

 The program is for 1) dependents or spouses of veterans who have died or are totally and permanently disabled as the result of a service connected disability or died while evaluated as having a total and permanent disability, or 2) dependents or spouse of a person who is listed as a POW or MIA.